emmanuelbernard/emmanuelbernard.com/blog/2012-08-01-i-succumbed-to-the-cult-of-vi.md

 ## What's bad about _vi_

-For beginners or casual users, _vi_ the most horrible piece of user experience ever build.
+For beginners or casual users, _vi_ the most horrible piece of user experience ever built.
 There is no visual or otherwise cue in case you don't know how to do something, no way to navigate menus to figure what can be done.
-You even need to be an accomplished _vi_ user and sort of already know what you to do to begin to make sense of the help system.
+You even need to be an accomplished _vi_ user and sort of already know what you do to begin to make sense of the help system.

 But let's pretend you used Google and know enough to play around.
 Let's face it auto completion is very important in Java.
 Most of the time